 Food, Beverage & Consumer Health | Sectors | PM Group

 Glanbia is a global nutrition group with products sold in over 130 countries worldwide.
 Glanbia Ingredients Ireland Ltd. (GIIL) created a state-of-the-art dairy facility at Belview, Ireland.
 It was designed to produce a range of high quality dairy and nutritional powdered milk ingredient products.
 It was the largest single capital investment in Ireland by an indigenous Irish company.
-The facility has now been expanded to increase the throughput by over 50%.
+Following the initial development, the facility was subsequently expanded to increase its throughput by over 50%.

 Do you have a food, beverage or consumer health project?
 Talk to one of our experts.